PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-16 16:24:08
+Last updated: 2024-04-16 16:24:47
-Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin
+Random Quote: I think it would put us at a disadvantage if we just choose one.
+There's this saying in investing, "Try not to keep your eggs in the same basket." - Cho Sang-woo